joealewine/blockchain-rhos/howto/console-deploy-k8.md

 - Replace `<CLUSTER_TYPE>` with `ICP` if you are deploying the platform on {{site.data.keyword.cloud_notm}} Private.
 - If you are deploying the platform on LinuxOne on s390x, replace `amd64` in the operator image tag with `s390x`.
 - If you changed the name of the Docker key secret, then you need to edit the field of `name: docker-key-secret`.

-If you are deploying the platform on LinuxOne on s390x, replace `amd64` in the operator image tag with `s390x`.
-If you changed the name of the Docker key secret, then you need to edit the field of `name: docker-key-secret`.

 Then, use the `kubectl` CLI to add the custom resource to your namespace.